clemensv/real-time-sources/usgs-iv/CONTAINER.md

-# USGS Instantaneous Values Service bridge to Apache Kafka, Azure Event Hubs, and Fabric Event Streams
+# USGS Water Services Instantaneous Values Service bridge to Apache Kafka, Azure Event Hubs, and Fabric Event Streams

-This container image provides a bridge between the USGS Instantaneous Values Service and Apache Kafka, Azure Event Hubs, and Fabric Event Streams.
+This container image provides a bridge between the [USGS Water Services](https://waterservices.usgs.gov/) Instantaneous Values
+Service and Apache Kafka, Azure Event Hubs, and Fabric Event Streams.
 The bridge fetches entries from specified feeds and forwards them to the configured Kafka endpoints.